news:rewired Opening Sessions - One Man and His Blog

 Large organisations are changing from within - in a way that can look like chaos - but only in the way that any living organism looks chaotic.

-Two core skills: Finding checking, assessing facts and telling those facts.
 That duality was at the heart of his infamous e-mails about Andrew Gilligan and the Hutton enquiry.
-Multimedia skills do not supplant traditional journalistic skills - making contacts, findings stories, pursuing investigations, etc.
+Multimedia skills do not supplant traditional journalistic skills – making contacts, findings stories, pursuing investigations, etc.

 However, he sees an anxiety amongst journalists about how much they are expected to do.
 A newsroom does not need to be populated exclusively by pan-media people.
 You need people with higher than average skills, but not everyone needs to have them all.
-He's making the comparison with one man media machines like Ben Hammersley
+He’s making the comparison with one man media machines like Ben Hammersley.

 Look at what attracts you.
 Look at what you do well.
 Evaluate new skills and media - what do they add to what you do?
 Is it working for you?
 Is it delivering?
 If not, drop it.
 When you find the skills that work for you, keep innovating.
 Once you stop innovating, the chances are you should be moving on and looking at something else.